The Handsomest Drowned Man in the World

-"The Handsomest Drowned Man in the World" ("El ahogado más hermoso del mundo") is a 1968 short story by Gabriel García Márquez.
+"The Handsomest Drowned Man in the World" ("El ahogado más hermoso del mundo") is a magical realist 1968 short story by the Colombian novelist Gabriel García Márquez.

 Plot

 One Wednesday morning, children in a small fishing village of "about twenty-odd wooden houses" find a body on the beach that is covered with "Flotsam, jetsam, lagan, and sea debris".
 The children play by burying him in the sand until the adults discover the corpse and decide that it must be given a small funeral and thrown off the cliff on which their village rests.
 This is done because there is so little land in the village that they cannot have traditional burials.
 In order to do so, however, they must prepare him for burial at sea and look in neighboring villages for any surviving relatives.
 The men carry the body up to the village so that the women can prepare him for the funeral while they go to neighboring villages to ask if anyone can identify the drowned man.

 The man is too tall to fit easily into any house and, upon removing the seaweed and mud, the women observe his handsome face.
 The women of the village become attached to him and dream of the wonderful man he must have been.
 Eventually, an old woman declares that his name must have been Esteban, and after a short period of resistance from some of the younger women, they all agree.
 After dreaming of how powerful Esteban must have been they decide to make him clothes because no one owns anything large enough to fit him.
 The pants they make are too small and the buttons on the shirt burst.
 The women then think about how he must have had to stoop to enter doorways and how he must have felt uncomfortable in the small homes.
 The women feel pity and sympathy for the man, who they silently compare to their own husbands, and they begin to weep for him.
 They then cover Esteban's face with a handkerchief.